 LNG can help reduce the "well-to-wheel" greenhouse gas emissions from heavy-duty trucks by up to 22% compared to conventional diesel today, with further reductions possible in the future.*

-Vehicles fueled by LNG provide equivalent driving range, engine power and performance to diesel-fueled heavy-duty vehicles.
+Another advantage of natural gas fuels is that vehicles fueled by LNG provide equivalent driving range, engine power, and performance to diesel-fueled heavy-duty vehicles.

 Engine noise reduction

 Using LNG can help reduce engine noise by up to 50% when compared to heavy-duty diesel engines, contributing to improved driver wellbeing and vehicle use in noise abatement zones.**

 By using LNG and BioLNG as their fuel of choice, drivers are actively contributing to decarbonization–and can benefit from new skill sets associated with LNG fueling practices.

 LNG offers a cost-competitive solution with a higher energy density.

 When managed properly, LNG and BioLNG do not pose any greater risks than other fuels that are regularly loaded and transported by heavy-duty vehicles.

 * "Well-to-wheel" greenhouse gas emission reductions are based on current ISO 9001 standards for analysis and EPA & GREET emissions values.
 "Greenhouse gas emissions" include CO2, methane, and N2O.

 **A truck running on an LNG gas engine will produce noise levels at 72dB(A), equal to a normal car.
 An average diesel-powered truck will produce 82 dB(A).
 To give an idea of how significant that reduction is, every 3dB(A) reduction in noise halves the intensity of the sound (because the sound is scientifically measured on a logarithmic scale).